Uronautes

+Uronautes is an extinct genus of rhomaleosaurid plesiosaur from the Late Cretaceous Fox Hills Formation of the United States.
+The type species is U. cetiformis.

+Discovery and naming

-Uronautes is a dubious genus of extinct plesiosaur from the family Rhomaleosauridae.
-Uronautes is known from several fossilized vertebra, portions of a few limbs, and ribs.
+The holotype, AMNH 5688, consists of several fossilized vertebra, portions of a few limbs, and ribs.

+Uronautes cetiformis was first described by the American paleontologist Edward Drinker Cope in 1876.
+Welles (1956) described the genus as a "nomen dubium", doubting that the remains were evidence of a true genus.

 Etymology

-The word Uronautes comes from a fusion of the two Greek words Ουρα, meaning "tailed," and Ναυτεσ, meaning "sailor", or "mariner".
+The word Uronautes comes from a fusion of the two Greek words Ουρα, meaning "tailed," and Ναυτες, meaning "sailor", or "mariner".
 The species name of U. cetiformis comes from the Greek word for whale (or any large sea monster), κῆτος and the Latin word forma, which means "shaped", of "formed" meaning "shape".

-Taxonomy

-Uronautes was first described by the American paleontologist, Edward Drinker Cope in 1876.
-Because of the small number of supposed Uronautes fossils, Samuel Paul Welles described the genus as a "nomen dubium", doubting that the remains were evidence of a true genus in 1956.
-The genus Uronautes is still considered a nomen dubium which means "dubious name".
-In zoological nomenclature, a nomen dubium is a scientific name that is of unknown or doubtful application.

 Description

-Like many other rhomaleosaurids, such as Rhomaleosaurus, Uronautes was a short-necked plesiosaur.
-The Cervical vertebrae are short, with partially attached processes and double-headed ribs.
+Like many other rhomaleosaurids, Uronautes was a short-necked plesiosaur.
+The cervical vertebrae are short, with partially attached processes and double-headed ribs.

-Distribution

-Supposed Urounautes fossils are known from only a few locations: the Cretaceous deposits of the Fox Hills, and in similar deposits near Fort Pierre, and the Judith River, all in Montana.